danishprakash/danishpraka.sh/_posts/2022-11-12-dockerfile-practices.md

 COPY . .
 RUN make install

-RUN go build -o app
 {% endhighlight %}

 Once done installing the prerequisites, we can go ahead and build our application.
 Here, we're using a [Makefile](https://danishpraka.sh/2019/12/07/using-makefiles-for-go.html) target which wraps the `go install` command internally.

 # Multi-stage builds!
 If there's to be only one takeaway from this article, let it be this one.
 Docker allows you to base your docker image off of other docker images as part of a single build.

 Let's say you built your application from source by installing all the prerequisites and other requirements and finally you have your binary ready for use.
 But you don't really need all the other dependencies you installed in your final environment.
 Build stages can help us define multiple stages, for instance, in this example, we can have a build stage where we build our application.
-We can then have a second stage which can be based off a lean alpine image and since we have access to the previous stage, we can simply copy our binary from the build stage to our final state.
+We can then have a second stage which can be based off a lean alpine image and since we have access to the previous stage, we can simply copy our binary from the build stage to our final stage.
 Multi-stage builds allows us to properly define separation of concerns to significantly reduce the final image size.

 {% highlight text linenos %}
 # Stage 2; builder stage